-Grading.
+Grading and Marking System.

-Students are tested and graded on their progress in the classroom and lab, and on their ability to perform behind the wheel of the truck.
-Classroom work is graded on a percentage basis (0 to 100%), and any grade lower than 70% is considered failing.
+Students are graded on their progress in the classroom and lab, and on their ability to perform behind the wheel of the truck.
+Classroom work is graded on a percentage basis (0 to 100%), and any grade lower than 80% is considered failing.
 Driving skills are evaluated each drive session based on safety and progress in development of skill objectives.
+The school uses the following grading and marking system: